openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 on(type: 'headerReceive', callback:  (header: object) =&gt; void): void

-Subscribes to HTTP header events for an upload task.
-This API uses a callback to return the result synchronously.
+Subscribes to HTTP header events for the upload task.
+This API uses a callback to return the result asynchronously.

 **Required permissions**: ohos.permission.INTERNET